Frozen Shower Pipe Problem

 The dark photo on the right was taken with no flash.
 Look at the amount of light coming from the soffit vents. the photo below that shows the continuous soffit vent taken from inside the rafter bay.

-Another problem observed was the lack of insulation around the bath exhaust vent running down the rafter bay. also look at the loos fitting and shoddy yellow fiberglass insulation on the right wall.
+Another problem observed was the lack of insulation around the bath exhaust vent running down the rafter bay.
+Look at the loose fitting and shoddy yellow fiberglass insulation on the right wall.

 Still another problem observed was an un insulated shower wall pocket or wall intersection.
 A pocket is constructed to allow another wall to attach perpendicular.
 It is mostly done for attachment purposes and wallboard fastening.
 The problem with this is the framers do not usually insulate these pockets and by the time the outside plywood is applied they are covered up and it’s too late.